-Clump-forming Bamboo Plants: The clump-base of the clump=forming bamboo plants are often tightly packed together, tough and strong.
-The best way to deal with it is to work your way through the clump-base from one side, chip off bit by bit until you remove the bamboo.
+Clump-forming Bamboo Plants: The clump-base of the clump-forming bamboo plants is often tightly packed together, tough and strong.
+The best way to deal with it is to work your way through the clump base from one side and chip off bit by bit until you remove the bamboo.

 Perhaps the most important point is to use a long-handled hand tool to give you the leverage you need to uproot the bamboo.